UjjawalGusain/Retail-Sales-Management-System/docs/architecture.md

 ### Request Flow

-- The frontend sends a request with filters and pagination parameters to `/api/query` (for example, age range, region, tags, order status, date range).
+- The frontend builds a query string from the current filters, pagination, and sort state, then calls either GET `/api/query/lightQuery?{filters & pagination}` or GET `/api/query/heavyQuery?{filters & pagination}` depending on the presence of KPI-related filters and the forceHeavy flag.​
-- The Express route forwards the request to the corresponding controller function.
+- The Express route layer forwards the request to the appropriate controller method (getTransactionsLight or getTransactionsHeavy) based on the path.​
-- The controller constructs a Prisma `where` object and `orderBy` definition based on validated query parameters.
-- Prisma executes the query against PostgreSQL using the shared `PrismaClient` and connection pool.
-- Results are mapped into a normalized API response shape (rows + meta such as total count, current page, and KPI aggregates) and returned as JSON.
+- The controller validates query parameters and constructs Prisma where, orderBy, skip, and take objects, then executes a Prisma transaction to fetch paginated rows plus either a count (light) or aggregations (heavy).​
+- PostgreSQL returns filtered, joined Transaction records and, for heavy queries, aggregate metrics; the controller maps these into a normalized JSON response containing data, pagination, sort, and optional metrics objects.

 ### Performance & Reliability